| Egypt to Auckland,

 boring, flat roads against the wind and through

+construction zones.
 The last stretch to Te

 Aroha was along a winding rural road without traffic,